 It’s “as hardy as any I’ve grown, probably Zone 6B, and the flavor is terrific,” said Rose Marie Nichols McGee in our springtime interview.
 “It was planted 25 years ago at our home and survived minus-7 degrees F once.
 I think this is your best for a long-lived rosemary.”

 The U.S. National Arboretum website reports on trials of more than four-dozen cultivars of rosemary, and how they fare on all scores.
 Even in USDA Zone 7a, the gardeners there take the precautionary measure of taking cuttings from the collection, in case winter causes havoc that cannot be anticipated with the herb-garden inhabitants.
-(I pinch or prune my rosemary back a bit–not to start cuttings, but to freeze the delicious sprigs for use in winter, and keep the plant tighter.)
+(I pinch or prune my rosemary back a bit–not to start cuttings, but to freeze the delicious sprigs for use in winter like this, and keep the plant tighter.)

 Proper location and care will help keep the well-chosen plant happy.
 Nichols McGee advises “helping it along with some lime or bone meal worked into the soil and provide good drainage,” and planting rosemary in a well-drained position with six hours a day or more of direct or very slightly filtered sunlight.
 Many Zone 6ish Northerners optimistically try one of those extra-hardy cultivars planted in a sheltered spot, such as by a wall, and then mulch heavily after frost.

 “What is hardest on our woody plants, including rosemary,” she adds, “is wet soil followed by temps that drop way down near zero then warm and drop again with considerable frost heaving.”
 In her Pacific Northwest location, she says they don’t mulch around the trunk and root zone, “but do make generous use of garden blankets, throwing one or two layers over plants we’re worried about.”